 Paul Hollins is a London-based radio Broadcaster, Author and CEO of the multi award-winning digital content company Blue Revolution.
 His on-air CV includes many of the national UK brands including Capital FM, Heart & Smooth.
 In 2012 his first book on radio, called ‘Hang the DJ?’ became an instant Amazon best-seller in its category in both paperback & Kindle editions.
 Paul is also the founder & CEO at Blue Revolution, a company which syndicates radio content such as The Kim Wilde 80s Show internationally.

 Matt was a pioneer in the field of radio commercial production, has extensive experience in creating editorial audio content and radio programme management.
-He is a highly skilled radio copywriter, audio producer and director in his own right, and also founded Spiteful Puppet Entertainment, whose audio dramas have scooped numerous accolades from the BBC and New York Festivals.
+He is a highly skilled radio copywriter, audio producer and director in his own right, and also co-founded Spiteful Puppet Entertainment, whose audio dramas have scooped numerous accolades from the BBC and New York Festivals.

 Will Jackson has worked in the UK audio sector for thirty years, including BBC and commercial radio.
 Most recently, he was Managing Director of AudioUK, the trade body for audio and radio production companies.
 While there, he was a Director of the UK Government's Audio Content Fund, and worked to create the industry's Audio and Radio Emergency Fund in response to the pandemic.
 Will also contributes to international trade journals and events, is an elected Trustee of The Radio Academy, and now works at Anglia Ruskin University.